ruiqi7/repentance-part-1/overview.md

 </p>

 #### 1.4.3 Unique Mechanics
 Other than the standard player health, Repentance includes player stamina as a gameplay mechanic that reflects a realistic physical limitation of the player’s character and heightens the challenge of the game.
-Stamina will allow the player to walk or run away from the monsters, with running incurring a faster depletion of stamina.
-Stamina can be gained if the player rests or collects certain items scattered around the maze.
+Stamina allows the player to run away from the monsters and gradually replenishes when the player walks.
 Having to balance multiple resources adds depth to the gameplay and encourages the player to think strategically.

 <p align="center">
     <img src="Images/Health_Stamina_Bars.png" width=300 height=150>